Daihatsu: History

+Following the 2008 financial crisis, Daihatsu's sales in Europe plummeted, from 58,000 in 2007 to 12,000 in 2011.
 Daihatsu pulled out of the European market by 2013, citing the persistently strong yen, which makes it difficult for the company to make a profit from its export business.
-Following the financial crisis of 2007–2008 Daihatsu's sales in Europe plummeted, from 58,000 in 2007 to 12,000 in 2011.

 In August 2011, Daihatsu invested 20 billion yen ($238.9 million) in Indonesia to build a factory that produces low-cost cars under the Low Cost Green Car scheme.
 The construction had been initialized on 70,000 square meters on May 27, 2011 and started operations at the end of 2012, producing up to 100,000 cars per year.

 In August 2016, Daihatsu became a wholly owned subsidiary of Toyota Motor Corporation.
 In January 2017, Daihatsu and Toyota jointly established an internal company to develop compact vehicles for emerging markets called the 'Emerging-market Compact Car Company'.
 Under the internal company, Daihatsu is responsible of product planning and quality planning of the vehicles, while both Toyota and Daihatsu are jointly responsible of product and business planning.
 To support the company, Toyota Motor Asia Pacific Engineering and Manufacturing Co., Ltd. (TMAP-EM) in Thailand was renamed to Toyota Daihatsu Engineering and Manufacturing Co., Ltd. (TDEM).

 In October 2016, Daihatsu and Toyota announced a new vehicle architecture called the Daihatsu New Global Architecture (DNGA) was being developed.
 The second-generation Mira e:S was revealed as the first DNGA model in 2017, although the company later revised the definition of DNGA and launched the fourth-generation Tanto claiming it as the first DNGA model instead.

 From 2020 to 2022, Daihatsu trained employees from less-profitable sister company Toyota Motor East Japan to improve the latter's systems on development and production of small cars.

+Safety scandal

+In April 2023, Daihatsu was found to have rigged safety tests for 88,000 cars, most of which were sold as Toyota Yaris to Thailand, Mexico and Gulf Cooperation Council countries.
+The door trim of side-collision test cars was notched in order to minimize the risk of injury, but the modification was not applied to production vehicles.

+In December 2023, the company halted shipments of 64 models, including products sold by Mazda, Subaru, and two dozen models branded as Toyotas, after safety investigations uncovered misconduct far greater in scope than previously expected.
+In some models, the airbag control unit used in testing was different from the part installed on vehicles sold to the public.
+Results of speed tests and headrest impact tests had also been falsified.
+The cases went back as far as 1989 and became particularly prevalent after 2014.
+Affected markets included Japan as well as Bolivia, Cambodia, Chile, Ecuador, Indonesia, Malaysia, Mexico, Peru, Thailand, Uruguay, and Vietnam.
+The company announced that it would shut down all four of its manufacturing plants in Japan until the end of January 2024, but production was halted until February through April 2024 when the shipment ban was also lifted.